 The atmosphere and ocean are inextricably linked.
 Earth relies on atmospheric circulation and ocean currents to regulate the distribution of heat.
 Thus deciphering the ocean-atmosphere conversation is key to predicting the future of our climate.

 The amount of sun's heat reaching the ocean surface is tied to clouds and aerosols, tiny airborne particles and liquids suspended in our atmosphere.
-On the other hand, ocean itself can be a strong source of atmospheric aerosols, influencing climate though direct obstruction of sunlight as well as changes to clouds' reflective properties.
+On the other hand, the ocean itself can be a strong source of atmospheric aerosols, influencing climate though direct obstruction of sunlight as well as changes to clouds' reflective properties.

 There are significant gaps in scientific understanding on how clouds are formed and behave in remote marine environments.
 This information is crucial because Earth's heat balance is dominated by clouds over the ocean.

 Ocean ecosystems also depend on fluxes between the atmosphere and ocean.
 Phytoplankton growth at the ocean's surface relies on the availability of sunlight and nutrients.
 In the open ocean, airborne dust can deliver nutrients that trigger phytoplankton blooms.

 As our climate warms, changes in patterns of atmospheric input of dust will affect phytoplankton populations far from land.
 Moreover, continued use of fertilizers will deliver more nitrogen to marine ecosystems, particularly near coasts, with potential impacts on phytoplankton growth.